Huntsville

 • Mental anguish: Emotional suffering includes feelings of fright, embarrassment, nervousness, worry, and grief

-• Loss of enjoyment of life: Loss of ability to do normal thing in life such as walking running or sports.
+• Loss of enjoyment of life: loss of ability to do normal things in life, such as walking, running, or sports.

-• Loss of consortium: Spouse can recover compensation for the loss of services, assistance, aid, society, and companionship of his or her loved one.
+• Loss of consortium: The spouse can recover compensation for the loss of services, assistance, aid, society, and the companionship of his or her loved one.

-• Property damage: Compensation for vehicle damage and contents of the vehicle damaged in accident.
+• Property damage: compensation for vehicle damage and the contents of the vehicle damaged in an accident.

-• Loss of use: Money to compensate you for the loss of use of your vehicle while being repaired by the insurance company.
+• Loss of use: money to compensate you for the loss of use of your vehicle while it is being repaired by the insurance company.

-• Diminished quality of life: Compensation for the loss of quality of life after accident.
+• Diminished quality of life: compensation for the loss of quality of life after an accident.

-• Chronic pain as a result of injuries: Similar to pain and suffering.
-Compensation for life long chronic pain.
+• Chronic pain as a result of injuries is similar to pain and suffering.
+Compensation for life-long chronic pain.

-• Workers compensation: Compensation for injured worker while working for someone.
+• Workers compensation: compensation for an injured worker while working for someone.

-• Wrongful death: Compensation paid to spouse and children for the wrongful death of their loved one.
+• Wrongful death: compensation paid to spouses and children for the wrongful death of their loved ones.

 Most Dangerous Roads for Motorcycles in Alabama